lablibertario/Geogame/docs/README.md

 **This is the current script of the previous UML chart :**

-Go to [YUML website](http://yuml.me/edit/a2eac8a1) to generate to update this schema.
+Go to [YUML website](http://yuml.me/edit/a2eac8a1) to update this schema.

     [User]*-*[UserComment]
     [User]*-*[UserPicture]